HOn2½ Box Cabs - "The Twins"

 Using a CAD program I came up with a design.
 I printed

-it out and using spray adhesive I glued the print out to some cardboard, also known was "chipboard".
+it out and using spray adhesive I glued the printout to some cardboard, also known was "chipboard".

 Chipboard can be purchased from your local art